ApplicationFlight/Anomaly_Detection_WebApp/readME.md

 ## Functionalities

 On the set-up box (on the left), you can firstly pick which type of algorithm you want to use.
 You can then proceed to upload the relevant files in the drag-zone.
 Once the set-up is ready, you can send to server with the 'send' button.
 The 'send' button won't work until the set-up has been completed.
 After sending, as you examine the anomalies received, all set-up buttons will get disabled.
-To restare a new detection, click on the 'restart' button next to the 'send'.
+In case you want a new detection, click on the 'restart' button next to the 'send'.

 <kbd>
   <img src="readME_Media/set-up.png" width="800"/>